-The Warlu Way reveals the mysteries of the mystical Warlu ‘sea serpent’ and other Indigenous legends by taking you on a 2480 kilometre self-drive journey through Western Australia's Gascoyne Pilbara and Kimberley regions.
+The Warlu Way reveals the mysteries of the Warlu ‘sea serpent’ and other Indigenous legends by taking you on a 2,500km self-drive journey through Western Australia's Pilbara region.
 Interpretive signage along the drive opens your eyes to the secrets of this country and its historical, cultural and natural wonders.

 Days One and Two - Exmouth

 Exmouth is the gateway to the world-class Ningaloo Marine Park, where you can swim, snorkel, SCUBA dive or join a tour and swim with the magnificent whale shark.
 Take a day trip to Coral Bay, explore Cape Range National Park, take a boat cruise along Yardie Creek and feast on fresh prawns at MG Kailis processing facilities.

 Day Three - Onslow and the Mackerel Islands

 The beachside town of Onslow is the ideal holiday sojourn and one of the few places where the sun rises and sets over water.
 Onslow is also the gateway to the idyllic Mackerel Islands, 22km off the coast.
 Fish, swim, dive, explore.
 Or just plain relax!

 Days Five and Six - Karijini National Park

 Your next stop on the Warlu Way is Karijini National Park.
 Stop at the National Park Visitor Centre before exploring the park’s beautiful natural features, including Dales Gorge, Fern Pool, Circular Pool, Fortescue Falls, Kalamina Gorge, Joffre Falls, Hancock Gorge, Oxer Lookout and Hamersley Gorge.